Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 sudo apt update && sudo apt install exfat-fuse exfat-utils
 ```

+> Note: Some Jetsons do not have `exfat-utils` without rebuilding the kernel, so you may have to reformat the drive to NTFS or ext4

 Copy files in the `automount` folder to their respective places:
 ```bash
 scripts_dir=automount